aynalam12/aynalam12/README.md

 ---

 ## 💬 Interests & Activities
-- 📽 Video production & content for student orgs (e.g., Rutgers MSA)
+- 📽 Video production & content for student orgs
 - 🚴 Long-running and exploring new cities
 - 🤝 Community building & mentoring in data science